Explore chapters

 Let’s start with an example.

+The difference?
+You just lost an opportunity to turn thousands into millions—all because of timing.
 Silicon Valley is full of stories where startup employees miss out on material tax savings, on the order of hundreds of thousands, sometimes millions of dollars, because they ignored their equity compensation until it was too late.
 This guide helps you strategically maximize your upside as an early startup employee at a fast-growing company.

 Equity 101